 Law Enforcement Assisted Diversion (LEAD) Program

 Law Enforcement Assisted Diversion (LEAD) is a national model that was originally created to offer alternative solutions for addressing incarceration of addiction-related charges, including racially disparate impacts on communities.
 LEAD is a coordinated response process that supports officer discretion in diverting criminal violations to service engagement, for eligible charges, at the point of pre-arrest and pre-booking.
-In partnership with The Empowerment Program, LEAD is an extension of public safety that builds collective and systemic responses to unmanaged behavioral health challenges.
+LEAD is an extension of public safety that builds collective and systemic responses to unmanaged behavioral health challenges.
 This response includes trauma-informed care, wrap around services, and harm reduction principles.

-LEAD services include service planning and coordination, intensive case management and other individualized supportive services.
-Services are offered through a subcontract with The Empowerment Program.
+LEAD services include service planning and coordination, intensive case management, and other individualized supportive services.

 Referrals through LEAD happen in one of two ways:

 The first route to LEAD diversion happens during an active arrest.
 Based on the charges eligible for diversion and if the individual consents, the arresting officer may use their discretion to divert the individual through LEAD.

 Social contact referral means that an eligible individual can be referred into LEAD without waiting for the moment of potential arrest.
 LEAD stakeholders and community partners may refer an individual to LEAD who qualify for and consent to program services.

 Learn more about the LEAD Diversion Model

 Eligible participants have low-level, non-violent misdemeanors infractions related to addictions or poverty, including low-level drug possession and sale (for subsistence); and other low-level crimes related to unmet behavioral health needs, trauma and poverty.

 - No pending or active case in treatment court program